tadashi-aikawa/markowl/README.md

 Markowl
 =======

-Markdown extended plugin for Jet Brains IDEs and owl🦉
+Markdown extended plugin for JetBrains IDEs and owl🦉

 Features
 --------